 The Ministry of Foreign Affairs uses information-supported decision-making to make better, quicker decisions on visa applications.
 For more information on how your data will be processed, see the privacy statement.

 Applying for a visa in this country or region

 The embassy in Kuala Lumpur has outsourced the handling of the Schengen visa applications and applications for the Dutch Caribbean.
 These visa applications are now handled by the Visa Application Center (VAC) of VFS Global.

 Make an appointment for your visa application via the website of VFS Global.

 Before making an appointment, please make sure that you meet all requirements and have filled out all necessary documents.

-Please note that application at the VAC is only possible if the Netherlands is the main destination of your journey.
+Please note that application at the VAC is only possible if the Netherlands, Portugal or Denmark is the main destination of your journey.